 A distinctly Asian vibe sets the stage at Park Hyatt Paris Vendôme for a tranquil, soothing experience of understated luxury and personalized service.

-The hotel occupies two classic Haussmannian buildings to the north of Place Vendôme, surrounded by designer boutiques.
+The hotel occupies two classic Haussmannian buildings to the north of Place Vendôme in the 2nd arrondissement, surrounded by designer boutiques.

 In the 153 guestrooms and suites, neutral tones combined with rich woods and touches of gold creating a sophisticated but soothing environment.